FeatureBaseDB/SlothAI/README.md

 Machine learning box deployment is managed using [Laminoid](https://github.com/FeatureBaseDB/Laminoid).

-Laminoid and SlothAI currently support OpenAI and Instructor embeddings, as well as OpenAI and an open ensemble model called `sloth-extract` for keyterm extraction.
+## Release Notes
+* Authentication is supported with FeatureBase.
+* Embeddings and keyterm extraction pipelines are supported.
+* Local queue managment is supported.

-Support for templates and vector balancing are in the works.
+* Templates and vector balancing are under development.
+* Storage layer for PostgreSQL is under development.
+* Alternate auth methods are being considered.
+* config.py example is coming soon.

 ## Authentication
 Authentication is currently limited to FeatureBase tokens ONLY.
 You must have a [FeatureBase cloud](https://cloud.featurebase.com/) account to use the application.

-Authentication will be extended to other methods soon, as well as other storage layers, such as PostgreSQL.

 ## Configuration
 Create a `config.py` configuration file in the root directory.
 Instructions will follow to populate these settings.
+TODO

 ### Dependencies
 Install conda and activate a new environment: